HewlettPackard/Mithril/development.md

     demo/README.md demo/federation-demo.sh  \
     ../usecases/federation

-Then, this tar is uploaded to the bucket **s3://mithril-customer-assets** and the tar is set as publicly readable through an ACL object.
+Then, this tar file is uploaded to the bucket **s3://mithril-customer-assets** and set as publicly readable through an ACL object.

 ### Image patches